nginxinc/kubernetes-ingress/docs/content/usage-reporting.md

   ]
 }
 ```
-You can specify `displayName` for the cluster in the response  with the `-cluster-display-name` command-line argument when you deploy the Cluster Connector .
+If you want a friendly name for each cluster in the response, You can specify the `displayName` for the cluster with the `-cluster-display-name` command-line argument when you deploy the Cluster Connector .
 See [Command-line Arguments](#Command-line Arguments) for more information.
 From this response, you can see the cluster uid corresponding to the cluster name.

 You can also query the usage data for a specific cluster by specifying the cluster uid in the endpoint, for example:
 ```